-NOTE: Server Administrator supports the licensing feature on PowerEdge 12G system onwards.
-The feature is available only if the required minimum version of iDRAC, iDRAC 1.30.30, is installed.
+NOTE: The feature is available only if the required minimum version of iDRAC is installed.

-- View the current health alert status for hardware and software components in the Main System Chassis/Main System object and the Storage object. - View detailed summary information for all components in the system being monitored. - View and configure asset information for the system being monitored. - View and set the Automatic System Recovery (operating system watchdog timer) actions for the system being monitored.
+- View the current health alert status for hardware and software components in the Main System Chassis/Main System object and the Storage object. - View detailed summary information for all components in the system being monitored.

+- View and configure asset information for the system being monitored. - View and set the Automatic System Recovery (operating system watchdog timer) actions for the system being monitored.